-In this seminar, you will improve your proposal writing, resulting in improved proposal quality and increased win rates.
+In this class, you will learn how to improve your proposal writing, resulting in improved proposal quality and increased win rates.
 Students will learn what constitutes great proposal writing as well as how to plan and write effective proposals, avoid pitfalls commonly found in proposal writing, and write content to efficiently increase proposal evaluation scores.
-These techniques are explained in detail for technical, management, past performance, and resume volumes.
 Class exercises allow students to practice these skills in class with instructor feedback.

 What you will learn:

 - How the government evaluates proposals in order to write content that achieves high scores

-- Proven quality measures for analyzing proposal content
+- Seven proven quality measures for analyzing proposal content

-- How to plan proposal content using techniques such as templates and annotated outlines
+- How to plan proposal content using techniques such as content plans and annotated outlines

 - How to develop Strength Statements

-- Other tools and tips for effective writing
+- How to apply tools including the SUPS method for eﬀective writing

-- How to develop action captions for graphics that underscore key messages
+- How to develop titles and action captions for graphics that underscore key messages

 Who should attend?